Submitted URL Blocked Due to other 4xx Issue

-Google coverage issues are common, and many don’t hook up in fixing.
-One among them is the submitted URL blocked due to other 4xx issues.
+Google coverage issues are common, and the “submitted URL blocked due to other 4xx issues” is one of those issues.

 If you’ve diagnosed the issue in the Google search console under not indexed, use our guide to fix the problem and ensure your potential web pages are indexed.